D2KLab/HarvestingTablesInTheWild/report/report.md

 For creating the domain whitelist, we manually composed a list of domains most relevant to our usecase (HTML table extraction from webpages) based on three sources: Alexa Top 500 ranking [^alexa], Moz Top 500 [^moz] and CommonCrawl Top 1000 domains ranked by harmonic centrality [^cc-domains].
 Our selection focused on domains with high-quality, English language content.
-The full list of whitelisted domains is available in Appendix TODO.
+The full list of whitelisted domains is available in [Appendix B](#b.-list-of-whitelisted-domains).

 Additionally, we also created a domain blacklist.
 One example that demonstrates the necessity of this is the mobile pages of Wikipedia, which are available under a different domain (en.m.wikipedia.org instead of en.wikipedia.org), but still contain the same content.
 Similarly, we decided to exclude non-english wikipedias, since we wanted to focus on english content.
-The full list of blacklisted domains is available in Appendix TODO.
+The full list of blacklisted domains is available in [Appendix C](#c.-list-of-blacklisted-domains).

 Finally, we also gathered a list of seed URLs.
 These URLs are given to the spider when it starts crawling and serve as an entrypoint to the vast world wide web.
 From there on the spider will automatically crawl linked pages, as described before.
 Therefore, the topic of the initial seed URLs will influence the direction of the entire crawl.
-The chosen list of seed URLs is shown in Appendix TODO.
+The chosen list of seed URLs is shown in [Appendix D](#d.-list-of-seed-urls).

 [^crawl-once]: [https://github.com/TeamHG-Memex/scrapy-crawl-once](https://github.com/TeamHG-Memex/scrapy-crawl-once)
 [^alexa]: [https://www.alexa.com/topsites](https://www.alexa.com/topsites)